Chocolate gourami

 The chocolate gourami (Sphaerichthys osphromenoides) is a species of gourami native to the Malay Peninsula, Sumatra, and Borneo.
-Chocolate gouramis reach a length of 6 cm.
-These fish have a chocolate colour with golden bands running down their bodies.

 Taxonomy

-Sphaerichthys selatanensis has sometimes been treated as a subspecies of S. osphromenoides.
+Sphaerichthys selatanensis has once been treated as a subspecies of this species; now it is deemed to be a closely related but separate species.

+Description

+As the common name suggests, the chocolate gourami has a chocolate color; additionally, golden bands run down the flanks.
+This species may reach a length of 6 cm.

 Ecology

-They are restricted to peat habitats.
+The chocolate gourami is restricted to peat habitats.
 Unlike many other labyrinth fish, which breed by incubating their eggs in a bubble nest, this species is a mouthbrooder.
 Even more unusually, this species is a maternal mouthbrooder, with the female incubating the eggs in her mouth; all other anabantoid mouthbrooders (with the exception of its close relative Sphaerichthys selatanensis) are paternal mouthbrooders, with the male carrying the eggs and young larvae.
-They are omnivorous, but feed primarily on insects.
+The chocolate gourami is omnivorous, but feeds primarily on insects.

 In the aquarium

-They are popular aquarium fish, but are challenging to keep.
-Without optimum water conditions, they are susceptible to bacterial infections and skin parasites.
-Chocolate gouramis are best kept on their own in well-planted aquaria with gentle filtration.
-They require soft, acidic water; most of all, they prefer a higher temperature than most fish.
-Tank temperature should be maintained at 25–27 C. They are generally fussy eaters, preferring to eat live foods or freeze-dried, frozen equivalents over flake food.
+The chocolate gourami is a popular aquarium fish, but is challenging to keep.
+Without optimum water conditions, it is susceptible to bacterial infections and skin parasites.
+It is best kept alone in a well-planted aquarium with gentle filtration.
+It requires soft, acidic water, and prefers a water temperature higher than most other fish (the ideal temperature range being 25–27 C).
+The chocolate gourami is generally a fussy eater, preferring to eat live foods or freeze-dried, frozen equivalents over flake food.